levipevans/Long-Term-Open-World/STANDARDS.md

     - Resolve issues if they exist
     - Keep things organized and nice
     - Organize things that aren't
-+ Label your branches and commits with good names (this rule will be heavily expanded upon in the future)
-    - DO NOT label your branches or commits only numbers, single letters, or stupid things

 + Commit names
     - ❌ DO NOT label commits only numbers, single letters, names that don't mean anything, or really anything stupid or annoying.